-Dr. Paola Carrillo-Bustamante, a mom of a 2 year old, borne and raised in Ecuador, moved to Germany in 2003 sponsored by a full scholarship of the German Academic Exchange Service (DAAD) to start her studies in Electrical Engineering at Karlsruhe Institute for Technology.
+Dr. Paola Carrillo-Bustamante, mum of a 2 year old, was born and raised in Ecuador and moved to Germany in 2003 sponsored by a full scholarship of the German Academic Exchange Service (DAAD) to start her studies in Electrical Engineering at the Karlsruhe Institute for Technology.
 In 2010, she started a PhD in Computational Biology at Utrecht University in the Netherlands, where she graduated in 2015.
 She moved back to Germany to further pursue a career as a scientist, and conducted two postdoctoral Research positions: one in Heidelberg University and another one at Max Planck Institute for Infection Biology in Berlin, where she currently works as a staff scientist.
 In her work, she studies the transmission of mosquito-borne diseases by using novel computational modelling.

 I want to eradicate mosquito-borne diseases.
 I want this because they pose a major health burden worldwide and we still lack effective permanent solutions.
 I can do this because I combine novel computational modelling tools that can unravel current misconceptions of transmission.